djrumala/djrumala/README.md

 <h1 align="left">Hey there 👋, I'm Dewinda</a></h1>

-<h3 align="center"> PhD in Computer Science | Leading AI Research and Development </h3>
+<h3 align="center"> AI Engineering Leader • Researcher • PhD in Computer Science </h3>

 ### 💡 About Me

-I am passionate about leveraging AI to solve real-world problems and create meaningful impact for people and organizations.
-My background had been in AI research, where I completed a PhD focused on deep learning for healthcare and medical image analysis.
-Currently, I lead AI initiatives across strategy, product, and implementation, bridging technical capabilities with business and user needs.
+I am passionate about building AI systems that solve real-world problems and create meaningful impact for people and organizations.
+My tech journey began in software engineering, where I built mobile, IoT, and full-stack applications before pursuing a PhD focused on deep learning for healthcare and medical image analysis.
+Today, as Head of AI, I lead engineering teams across AI strategy, architecture, and implementation, bridging business objectives with scalable technical solutions.
 I remain connected to the research community as a reviewer for venues including MELBA, MICCAI, MIDL, and MIUA.

 ### ✨ My Interests
 - 🧮 Deep Learning
 - 🧠 Medical Image Analysis
 - ⚖️ Fairness in AI
 - 🌏 Open Science & Reproducibility
-- 🔍 Recently, I’ve been exploring LLMs 📖🤖
+- 🔍 LLMs and Agentic Systems 📖🤖

 ### 🕵️‍♀️ Side Research/Project